Chocolate Cake Baked Donuts are puffy and decadent, made with only 3 ingredients, and topped with raspberry coconut whipped cream.

 Flourless Chocolate Cake Baked Donuts

-Now that you actually got aquatinted let me tell you more about their great personality.
-They are great, and we get along amazing, obviously, they are made of pure chocolate so that totally makes sense.
-They have butter too, but who cares when they are that cute.
-These donuts are actually a cake in disguise, a flourless chocolate cake that requires only 3 basic ingredients: chocolate, eggs and butter, is baked in a donut pan, topped with a gallon of deliciously smooth coconut cream whipped cream that was mixed with fresh raspberry puree.
-If this combo doesn’t sound like pure bliss to you, I don’t know what else to recommend you for a heavenly breakfast or indulgent dessert.
+These Chocolate Cake Baked Donuts are rich and healthy alternative to the traditional donuts, and make the perfect breakfast dessert.
+They are basically flour-less chocolate cake that requires only 3 basic ingredients: chocolate, eggs and butter.
+Also, they are then baked in a donuts pan and topped with a gallon of deliciously smooth coconut whipped cream, that is mixed with fresh raspberry puree.
+If this combo doesn’t sound like pure bliss to you, I don’t know what else to recommend you for a heavenly breakfast or indulgent dessert!

-So, if you are bored from your regular oatmeal or breakfast smoothies, give these donuts a try, yes, I still recommend them for breakfast, to start the day in the most delicious way, but they make a very decadent dessert as well, if you love chocolate and coconut this recipe is a must try.
+So, if you are bored from your regular oatmeal or breakfast smoothies, give these donuts a try!
+Similarly, if you love chocolate and coconut combo, then this recipe is a must try!

-- 8 oz semisweet or bittersweet chocolate, chopped
+- 8 oz chocolate (semisweet or bittersweet, chopped)

 - 1/2 cup raspberries